dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 # Create a new scaffolder backend module
 yarn backstage-cli new
 # When prompted, choose scaffolder-backend-module
-# Write getconfluentcredentials as the module id
+# Write getenvironmentvariables as the module id
 ```

 ### 5.3 Cleaning Up Example Files